coreos/docs/os/provisioning.md

   discovery:                   https://discovery.etcd.io/<token>
 ```

-It was alluded to earlier that `ct` requires information about the target environment before it can transform configs which use templating.
-If this config is passed to `ct` without any other arguments, `ct` fails:
+As suggested earlier, `ct` requires information about the target environment before it can transform configs which use templating.
+If this config is passed to `ct` without any other arguments, `ct` fails with the following error message:

 ```
 $ bin/ct < example.yml
 error: platform must be specified to use templating
 ```

-This error message states that because the config takes advantage of templating (e.g. `PUBLIC_IPV4`), `ct` must be invoked with the `--platform` argument.
+This message states that because the config takes advantage of templating (in this case,  `PUBLIC_IPV4`), `ct` must be invoked with the `--platform` argument.
 This extra information is used by `ct` to make the platform-specific customizations necessary.
 Keeping the Container Linux Config and the invocation arguments separate allows the Container Linux Config to remain largely platform independent.

 CT can be invoked again and given Amazon EC2 as an example: